Economy of Burkina Faso: External trade

 Industry, still in an embryonic stage, is located primarily in Bobo-Dioulasso, Ouagadougou, Banfora, and Koudougou.
 Manufacturing is limited to food processing, textiles, and other import substitution heavily protected by tariffs.
 Some factories are privately owned, and others are set to be privatized.
 Burkina Faso's exploitable natural resources are limited, although a manganese ore deposit is located in the remote northeast.
 Gold mining has increased greatly since the mid-1980s and, along with cotton, is a leading export money earner.
 However, both gold and cotton are listed as goods produced mostly by child labor and forced labor according to a recent U.S. Department of Labor report.

+Cargo destined for Burkina Faso must be covered by an Electronic Cargo Tracking Note (French: Bordereau électronique de suivi des cargaisons, BESC), administered by the Conseil Burkinabè des Chargeurs (CBC).
+Introduced by a 2009 decree, it is established at the port of shipment — including through the CBC's offices in transit ports such as Abidjan, Lomé, Cotonou and Tema — and records consignment data for traceability and customs clearance.

 Child labour

 A 2023 Burkinabé government study found that in the north of the country, 30.1% of children work permanently in gold mine.